ninbura/pokemon-on-the-analogue-pocket/README.md

         - incapable of interfacing with some nintendo hardware/software (n64 game pak, pal park, etc.)

 # relevant flash carts & surrounding nuance
+### summary
+the best combination of carts for use with the analogue pocket is the ez-flash junior, the bennvenn mbc300, and the ez-flash omega de. why? because this gives you the most compatibility with the analogue pockets sleep/save state functions, and official nintendo hardware/software (n64 game pak, pal park, etc). the ez-flash junior & bennvenn mbc3000 is kind of a wombo combo, as you can fix time sync via the junior, and interface with the n64 game pak / pokemon stadium via the mbc3000. simply transfer your save files between the 2 carts. functionality with the n64 game pak is particularly relevant given [the announcment](https://x.com/analogue/status/1713933239327273452?s=20) of the analogue 3d.
 ### gbc
 - #### [ez-flash junior](https://www.amazon.com/EZ-Flash-EZ-FlashJr-Original-Everdrive/dp/B08379XZWY/ref=sr_1_1?crid=27VHV05U1YVS0&keywords=ez-flash+jr&qid=1700286287&sprefix=ez-flash+jr%2Caps%2C124&sr=8-1) (**recommended**)
     - **!!! important !!!**